nhallsny/faraday-rescue/reference/teardowns/mode_selector/README.md

 - Water ingress: stress cracking on the plastic housing allows moisture into the pc
 - M5 Connector failure: connectors can go high resistance or have water ingress

+## Bike Behaviors
+- If the mode selector is disconnected or comms messages are not received, the bike will default to 'low' boost.

 ## Teardown Notes

 The mode selectoris a small PCB mounted on the handlebars of the bike which has two functions: